moolirushikeshavareddy/SQL-Study-Guide/Tutorial #18: Logical Operators in SQL.md

 - How do you combine multiple conditions using logical operators?
 - What is the difference between using AND and OR in a query?
 - Can you write a query that uses all three logical operators?

-This study guide should help you understand and apply logical operators effectively in SQL.
-Happy studying!